WHAT’S YOUR NUMBER? DO YOU KNOW YOUR RISK?

 Join us for a free lecture and individual breast cancer risk assessment, given by internal medicine physician and midlife women’s health expert Lisa Larkin, MD, FACP, NCMP, IF

-WHAT: Breast Cancer Prevention: Know Your Individual Risk and How to Prevent It
+WHAT: Breast Cancer: Know Your Individual Risk and How to Prevent It

 WHO SHOULD ATTEND: Breast cancer risk assessment is ideal for any woman between ages 40 – 70 who have not had a prior breast cancer diagnosis